 Depending on the area injected and other factors, results may last from one to several years.
 Additional fat injections may be used to "maintain" the results.
 Fat grafting may be used in conjunction with a face lift to enhance results.
 Therefore, additional fat injections may be necessary.
 Dr. Howrigan will advise you on how to maintain your results with repeat treatments.

 As we age, the face undergoes volume loss.
 Deflation or loss of volume can be seen around the mouth, at the cheeks, and at the temples.
-Fat grafting can be used to restore volume and to fill depressions or lines, giving a fresher and improved appearance.
+Fat grafting in Boston can be used to restore volume and to fill depressions or lines, giving a fresher and improved appearance.
 When there is significant laxity of the skin and a facelift is indicated, fat grafting is frequently used in conjunction with the facelift to give optimal results.
 As a soft tissue filler, fat has a natural appearance and feel.
 Dr. Howrigan has been using this technique for over 15 years in her plastic surgical practice.

 In consultation, each patient is evaluated and treated individually.
 Dr. Howrigan will discuss areas which can be treated with fat grafting.
 She will discuss what can be expected during the procedure itself, during the recovery, and the effects of fat grafting.